What the study found

-What the researchers tested: The article describes a single case report of a 54-year-old man with progressive back pain and weakness, no history of trauma, comorbidities, or prior spinal procedures, and an abscess extending from the cervical to the sacral level on magnetic resonance imaging.
-The team used a skip-laminectomy approach with limited multilevel exposures, subdural drainage, and irrigation through an external ventricular drainage catheter, followed by targeted antibiotic therapy.
+This was a case report of a 54-year-old man with progressive back pain and weakness and no history of trauma, comorbidities, or previous spinal procedures.
+MRI showed a subdural collection extending from the cervical to the sacral level, and the team used a minimally invasive skip-laminectomy approach with limited multilevel exposures, subdural drainage and irrigation, and an external ventricular drainage catheter.

 Key points